Slavko Vesenjak: European Court of Human Rights

 Vesenjak represented disabled voters the European Court of Human Rights discrimination case Toplak and Mrak v.
 Slovenia in which the Court found that Slovenia violated the voters’ rights.
 Prior to the 2015 referendum, two disabled voters asked for their polling stations to be accessible.
 Electoral authorities and courts rejected their applications and appeals.
 Ahead of the 2019 European Parliament elections, the two applications have also been extended to elections.
 When the Supreme Court and the Constitutional Court also rejected all their applications, they lodged an appeal with the European Court of Human Rights together with the Slovenian Disability Rights Association (Drupis).
 In January 2020, the court initiated proceedings against Slovenia, and in 2021, the court issued its ruling.

 The Court also ruled that polling places in Europe need to be accessible for persons with disabilities but accepted that accessibility does not require that voters go through the buildings’ front entrance.
 It found no violation in Slovenia's abandonment of voting equipment, which had enabled voters to vote by secret ballot.
 It found acceptable a scheme in which a voter who could not cast ballot by himself had to disclose the vote to a family member who would fill a ballot for him.

 In October 2021, the ECHR ruled that the Supreme Court and Constitutional Court had discriminated against both apolicants by claiming that the dispute had been out of the Slovenian courts’ jurisdiction.
 The ECHR ruled that courts have to provide legal remedies “with preventive effect”.

 Scientific and professional activity

 Vesenjak is the author of international scientific publications and a lecturer.
-Among other things, he published an article in the Transition Studies Review by Springer, in the journal with the influence factor Lex Localis and in the Encyclopedia of the US Constitution, published by the American publishing house Facts on File.
+Among other things, he published an article in the Transition Studies Review by Springer, in the journal with the impact factor Lex Localis, in the Encyclopedia of the US Constitution, published by the American publishing house Facts on File and in Pravna Praksa.
 Vesenjak lectures on corporate, contract, tax and international commercial law.
 He prepared his dissertation at the UCLA Law School and in 2006 he received the Rector's Award for the best student of the generation.
 He was vice-dean of the Faculty of Law of the University of Maribor.
 He was a member of the National Electoral Commission for two terms in 2006-2008 and 2012–2016.